nekomaru555555-web/CattitudeFlow/Manual_en.md

 **Ticket Memo Rows**

 When a ticket has memos attached, each memo is displayed as a child row beneath the ticket row.
+Tickets that have memos show a `▼ / ▶` toggle so you can expand or collapse the memo tree.

 | Action | Behavior |
 |--------|----------|